 In the past, consumer mobile data only came from text and calls.
 Today’s data, on the other hand, comes from a diverse collection of SMS, calls, social media updates, video and music streaming, app downloads, web browsing, and online purchases.
 As telcos roll out ever-larger bandwidths to meet the growing demand, data consumption in the mobile space is only going to get bigger.

 With mobile usage increasing at the consumer end, data volumes are also growing at another front, i.e., the provider side.
 Carriers are reaching milestones after milestones through the CRD and geolocation data they collect.

 The wealth of information from all this data can be analyzed and used to streamline bandwidth consumption, improve customer satisfaction, and boost success rates of new products and services.

 In case you haven’t noticed, these industries have only been sorted alphabetically.
 So, being the last item on this list doesn’t mean the Transportation industry generates the least amount of data.

 Like the Power and Oil & Gas Industry, the Transportation industry relies heavily on sensor data.
 Certain aircraft can already generate hundreds of gigabytes of data on a single flight.
-Practically every part of a large passenger plane, from the engine, to the flaps, down to the landing gear, constantly transmits vital information to monitoring systems to help ensure passenger safety.
+Practically every part of a large passenger plane, from the engine to the flaps, down to the landing gear, constantly transmits vital information to monitoring systems to help ensure passenger safety.

 Even land transportation such as trains and buses contribute to the data deluge through timetable systems, GPS, inductive-loop traffic detectors, and CCTVs.
-And like the other industries on this list, there’s a large volume data from social media and booking sites as well.
+And like the other industries on this list, there’s a large volume of data from social media and booking sites as well.
 Assimilating all this data can reveal insights for improving safety, timeliness, and cost-effectivity.